It's Time to Treat Teachers as Talent

 Replace compliance-based, one-size-fits-all PD and observation-based feedback with a job-embedded talent development and individualized coaching model that enhances agency because it is based on evidence of practice.

-Expand opportunities for talent development to meet teachers’ individual needs, learning styles, and growth goals, creating personalized pathways toward mastery of skills and competencies.
+Expand opportunities for talent development to meet teachers’ individual needs, learning styles, and growth goals, creating personalized pathways toward proficiency in skills and competencies.

 04: Advanced Educator Growth Analytics

-Implement an edtech platform designed to measure educator growth and enable data-informed decisions around talent development, allowing you to abandon initiatives or programs that neither align to competencies nor produce impactful learner outcomes.
+Implement an all-in-one instructional coaching and talent development platform like GroweLab to measure educator growth and enable data-informed decision-making around talent development, empowering you to abandon initiatives or programs that neither align to competencies nor produce impactful learner outcomes.

 What’s at stake if we don’t start treating teachers as talent?